-He was 77.
+He was 77 years old.
 The cause of death was unavailable.

 Pardew, who lived in Fairfax Station, Va., was born in Memphis and grew up in Jonesboro, graduating from Nettleton High School and Arkansas State University.

-In 1997, President Bill Clinton, a Democrat, named Pardew as U.S. representative for military stabilization in the Balkans with the rank of ambassador at the State Department.
+President Bill Clinton, a Democrat, named Pardew as U.S. Representative for Military Stabilization in the Balkans with the rank of Ambassador at the State Department in 1997.

-Pardew was the U.S. negotiator of the Framework Agreement in Macedonia in 2001 and served as deputy special adviser to the president and secretary of state for democracy in the Balkans during the conflict in Kosovo and subsequent peace implementation from 1999-2001.
-He also directed the Military Train and Equip Program for Bosnia from 1996-99; and represented the Secretary of Defense on the U.S. negotiating team on the Dayton Peace Agreement ending the war in Bosnia, according to his biography with the State Department.
+Pardew was the U.S. negotiator of the Framework Agreement in Macedonia in 2001; served as Deputy Special advisor to the President and Secretary of State for Democracy in the Balkans during the conflict in Kosovo and subsequent peace implementation from 1999-2001; directed the Military Train and Equip Program for Bosnia from 1996 to 1999; and represented the Secretary of Defense on the U.S. negotiating team that concluded the Dayton Peace Agreement ending the war in Bosnia, according to his official biography with the State Department.

-Pardew's military service included tours as vice director for Intelligence, J-2, Joint Staff, from 1992-94.
-He was director of Foreign Intelligence and chief of Current Intelligence, Army General Staff, from 1988-92 during the collapse of the Soviet Union and the Gulf War.
+Pardew's military service included tours as vice director for Intelligence, J-2, Joint Staff, from 1992-1994.
+He served as director of Foreign Intelligence and chief of Current Intelligence, Army General Staff, from 1988-1992 during the collapse of the Soviet Union and the war with Iraq.

 Read Sunday's Arkansas Democrat-Gazette for the full story.